 It is particularly important for one’s understanding of Spanish (i.e., for the reading and listening comprehension portions of the exam) to have a broad reference framework of Hispanic culture, history, traditions and lifestyle, against the backdrop of which you can contextualize what you read or hear.
 You also have to get your ear attuned to different Spanish accents.
 Similarly, your eye/mind must get accustomed to fast-reading Spanish text.
 At a more specifically exam-orientated level, you need to familiarize yourself with the exam format, and practice the skills it will require of you.

-In years past, assembling the necessary DELE exam resources for self-study would have entailed frequent trips to the library, or costly subscriptions and book purchases.
-Fortunately, in today’s modern world of the internet, DELE exam candidates have instant access to some truly excellent resources, of which practically all are available gratis.
+In years past, assembling the necessary DELE / SIELE / OPIc resources for self-study would have entailed frequent trips to the library, or costly subscriptions and book purchases.
+Fortunately, in today’s modern world of the internet, candidates for exams of Spanish have instant access to some truly excellent online resources, of which practically all are available gratis.

-We have assembled a list of links to the best DELE exam resources – websites that we access every day at DELEhelp.org with our own students.
-Even though we have an ample set of in-house created workbooks (which we make available free to our students) the reality is that preparing for the DELE exam is 20% tutoring and 80% self-study.
-For the latter, the resources we list here are as empowering as they are easily accessible.
+We have assembled a list of links to the best Spanish exam prep resources – websites that we use every day at DELEhelp.org with our own students.
+Even though we have written an ample set of in-house workbooks (which we make available free to our students) the reality is that preparing for the DELE exam is 1/3 tutoring and 2/3 self-study.
+For the latter, the resources we list here are as empowering as they are easy to access.
 The importance of active self-study, accompanied by passively immersing yourself in a Hispanic culture and the sound of Spanish at every opportunity, cannot be over-stressed.

-We recommend the Nuevo Examen Dele e-books by our collaborator Dr. David Giménez Folqués (a member of our academic supervisory board), which you can order online via this link.
+We recommend the Nuevo Examen Dele e-books by our collaborator Dr. David Giménez Folqués, which you can order online via this link.

 Being e-books they are up-to-date, easy to use, affordable and available immediately for download.